The Alzheimer’s Association - St. Louis Chapter

 A world without Alzheimer's disease.

 The St. Louis Chapter is a tax-exempt, 501(c)(3) nonprofit, donor-supported organization.
 Programs and services are made possible through contributions from individuals, corporations and foundations.
-The chapter uses eighty-three percent funds raised for programs, services and research efforts.
+The chapter uses seventy-eight percent of funds raised for programs, services and research efforts.

 In compliance with the Internal Revenue Service reporting requirements, the Alzheimer's Association St. Louis Chapter has published Form 990, Return of Organization Exempt from Income Tax, under section 501 (c) of the Internal Revenue Code.